avocado-framework/avocado/docs/source/Replay.rst

     TESTS TIME : 0.19 s
     JOB HTML   : $HOME/avocado/job-results/job-2016-01-12T00.38-2e1dc41/html/results.html

+Of which one special example is ``--replay-test-status INTERRUPTED`` or simply ``--replay-resume``, which SKIPs the executed tests and only executes the ones which were CANCELED or not executed after a CANCELED test.
+This feature should work even on hard interruptions like system crash.

 When replaying jobs that were executed with the ``--failfast on`` option, you can disable the ``failfast`` option using ``--failfast off`` in the replay job.